sapegin/blog.sapegin.me/src/documents_en/all/opor-methodology.html.md

 ---
 layout: post
-title: 'My front-end methodology: OPOR (One Page of Rules), or BEM for small websites'
+title: 'My front-end methodology: OPOR (One Page of Rules), or BEM for small sites'
 date: May 6, 2013
 tags:
   - html
 ---

 I like BEM.
-But I’m not Yandex, Google or any other huge company that builds all the Internet so I found BEM is too strict for me.
+But I’m not Yandex, Google or any other huge company that builds all the internet so I found BEM is too strict for me.

 The point of OPOR (One Page of Rules) is that all rules and recommendations are contained on a single page.
 It combines best parts of [BEM](http://en.bem.info/), [SMACSS](http://smacss.com/) and [OOCSS](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/).
 It’s not a religion and it’s suitable for any small to medium project.